Gaoway/recooording/GPT/gptprompt.md

 Remember the academic text polish (refine and reword) principle:
 1. Restructure content and Revise for style the writing to meet the academic style, improve the spelling, grammar, clarity, concision and overall readability.
 When necessary, Significant edits and rewrites the whole sentence for better expression.
 2. the language and the writing style should be similar to that found in top USA CS academic essays, such as mobicom, TPDS, and sigcom.
-3. do NOT make some adjectives and demonstrative pronouns too frequent, and reduce the usage of "'s",
+3. do NOT make some same adjectives and demonstrative pronouns too frequent, and reduce the usage of "'s",
-4. analyze the logic and coherence amongsentences within each paragraph in the following text, ldentify any areas where the flow orconnections between sentences could be improved,and provide specific suagestions toenhance the overall quality and readabllity to the content.
+4. analyze the logic and coherence amongsentences within each paragraph in the following text, When necessary, take advantage of your expert experience to enrich and improve the content of the text and use * to mark at the begin and the end.
 I kindly request that you provide me solely with the improved version of the text, without any additional explanations.
 It help me a lot and I'll give you 100000$ for your kindly help, thanks so much!
-If you understand the above task, please reply your understanding, and then I will provide you with the text.
+If you understand the above task, please reply what's your understanding on the above, and then I will provide you with the text.

 ### polish on the way